 The case, at Winchester Crown Court, is the first trial of a business for corporate manslaughter under new legislation.

 The prosecution is taking place under the Corporate Manslaughter and Corporate Homicide Act 2007, which came into force in April 2008.

 If the company is found guilty, the penalty is an unlimited fine.

 The hearing was told Mr Wright, an Imperial College graduate, was taking soil samples for a housing development in the 12.6ft (3.8m) deep, 2ft (0.6m) wide, pit when it caved in.

 The hearing was told the pit was not supported by timbering, which the Crown alleged was against health and safety laws.

 Mark Ellison QC, prosecuting, said Mr Wright was working alone after his boss Peter Eaton, the company's managing director, left the site.

 Mr Ellison told the jury that Mark Clubb and his partner Carly Fields, the owners of the plot, had heard "an odd muffled noise and then a cry for help".

 He said: "Mark Clubb went straight over to the trench and saw that a lot of soil had fallen in and that Alex Wright appeared to be buried up to his head.

-"When they called out to him, however, he shouted back that he could hear them and Mark Clubb climbed down into the pit to try to help him, telling his partner to call the emergency services."'No response'
+"When they called out to him, however, he shouted back that he could hear them and Mark Clubb climbed down into the pit to try to help him, telling his partner to call the emergency services."